tsamartino/OpenCannabis/9/README.md

 This document describes an extension to the _OpenCannabis Specification, version 1_, that introduces oauth-related definitions structures, and services that compose, create and reference oath.

-_"Oauth"_ in this context, refers to:
+_"OAuth"_ in this context, refers to:
 - The client who is authorizing the request I.E. Google
 - The scope of the authorization